dotnet/docs-maui/docs/user-interface/graphics/colors.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-graphicsview)

-The `Color` class, in the <xref:Microsoft.Maui.Graphics> namespace, lets you specify colors as Red-Green-Blue (RGB) values, Hue-Saturation-Luminosity (HSL) values, Hue-Saturation-Value (HSV) values, or with a color name.
+The <xref:Microsoft.Maui.Graphics.Color> class, in the <xref:Microsoft.Maui.Graphics> namespace, lets you specify colors as Red-Green-Blue (RGB) values, Hue-Saturation-Luminosity (HSL) values, Hue-Saturation-Value (HSV) values, or with a color name.
 An Alpha channel is also available to indicate transparency.

-`Color` objects can be created with `Color` constructors, which can be used to specify a gray shade, an RGB value, or an RGB value with transparency.
+<xref:Microsoft.Maui.Graphics.Color> objects can be created with <xref:Microsoft.Maui.Graphics.Color> constructors, which can be used to specify a gray shade, an RGB value, or an RGB value with transparency.
 Constructor overloads accept `float` values ranging from 0 to 1, `byte`, and `int` values.

 > [!NOTE]
-> The default `Color` constructor creates a black `Color` object.
+> The default <xref:Microsoft.Maui.Graphics.Color> constructor creates a black <xref:Microsoft.Maui.Graphics.Color> object.

-You can also use the following static methods to create `Color` objects:
+You can also use the following static methods to create <xref:Microsoft.Maui.Graphics.Color> objects:

 - `Color.FromRgb` from `float` RGB values that range from 0 to 1.
 - `Color.FromRgb` from `double` RGB values that range from 0 to 1.